 Nytol Liquid Caramel Flavour Solution is a remedy for mild allergies and hay fever that can be used by children of all ages.
 It’s also suitable for adults and children over the age of 16 who are struggling with insomnia and need help to get a good night’s sleep.
 Every 5ml of Nytol liquid contains 10mg of an active ingredient called diphenhydramine, an antihistamine that can relieve allergic reactions and make you drowsy, so it’s easier to drift off to sleep at night.

 Diphenhydramine hydrochloride (HCL) works as an antihistamine, which means it blocks a natural substance called histamine.
-Histamine is created by your body when you come into contact with something you’re allergic to, and it triggers parts of your body to product allergy symptoms so it can try to remove the allergen from your body.
+Histamine is created by your body when you come into contact with something you’re allergic to, and it triggers parts of your body to produce allergy symptoms so it can try to remove the allergen from your body.
 This is why you experience coughing, sneezing, a runny nose, itchy eyes, and all kinds of other symptoms when you have hay fever or another allergy.
 Diphenhydramine blocks histamine, which prevents your body from producing these symptoms and making your hay fever or allergies much more manageable.

 Nytol Liquid can be used to relieve mild allergies, hay fever, and mild reactions to bites and stings in children of all ages.
 However, if your child is younger than 5 you should speak to your doctor or pharmacist before giving them this medication.
 This medicine is NOT suitable to be used as a remedy for sleep disturbances or insomnia in children younger than 16.
-If your child is suffering with sleeplessness, you should ask a medical professional for advice so they can help you to choose a suitable treatment.
+If your child is suffering from sleeplessness, you should ask a medical professional for advice so they can help you to choose a suitable treatment.

 Diphenhydramine HCL helps to ease sleeplessness in adults because it’s an antihistamine.
 As well as triggering allergy symptoms, histamine is involved with your brain’s waking system.
 This means that by blocking histamine, this product can make you feel sleepy or drowsy, helping you to fall asleep more easily and easing insomnia.

 Insomnia means that you regularly have trouble falling asleep or often wake up in the night.
-Most people suffer with the occasional sleepless night, but if you have insomnia then you will regularly feel tired or irritable throughout the day, lie awake for long periods at night, and could even struggle to have a nap during the day despite feeling exhausted.
+Most people suffer from the occasional sleepless night, but if you have insomnia then you will regularly feel tired or irritable throughout the day, lie awake for long periods at night, and could even struggle to have a nap during the day despite feeling exhausted.
 Some of the most common causes of insomnia include:

 If you’re pregnant or breastfeeding you should not take diphenhydramine.
-If you’re pregnant or breastfeeding and are suffering with insomnia or mild allergies, you should speak to your doctor or pharmacist so they can help you to choose an alternative treatment or suggest some lifestyle changes that could help.
+If you’re pregnant or breastfeeding and are suffering from insomnia or mild allergies, you should speak to your doctor or pharmacist so they can help you to choose an alternative treatment or suggest some lifestyle changes that could help.

 This medicine can make you feel drowsy or sleepy, or give you blurred vision.
 This may affect your attention or reaction times.
-You should not attempt to drive or use tools or machinery unless you are absolutely sure that this medication hasn’t affected you in this way.
+You should not attempt to drive or use tools or machinery unless you are sure that this medication hasn’t affected you in this way.

 You should avoid drinking alcohol while you’re taking Nytol Liquid.
 Drinking alcohol while using this product could make side effects like drowsiness more extreme.